 The Museum offers STEM field trips specially designed for middle and high school science and math students.
 Focused on hands-on problem solving, collaboration, and critical thinking, students explore the scientific and technological innovations that helped win the war.
 Conducted in the museum’s John E. Kushner Restoration Pavilion’s STEM Innovation Gallery, the visit includes an engineering design challenge.
 Real-world science and math are just a bus ride away.
-Ask about free Title I opportunities for Louisiana schools!
+Ask about free Title I opportunities for Louisiana schools supported by Capital One!

 - Available for grades 6 – 12

 - Size limit: 30 students and three chaperones

 - Offered weekdays with advanced reservation at 9:30 a.m.

 - Aligned with Common Core and Next Generation Science Standards

 The Pelican State Goes to War: Louisiana in World War II